SpenceKonde/ATTinyCore/avr/extras/ATtiny_x8.md

 USB only available at **BOLD** clock.
 [Notes on this table](SpecificationConventions.md).

 The ATtiny x8-family is intended as a low cost option compatible with the popular ATmega x8 series.
 As such, they have a nearly identical pinout (with a couple of extra GPIO pins in the TQFP version).
 Although these have the full hardware I2C and SPI peripherals, they lack both a hardware serial port and the option to use a crystal as a clock source.
-A Micronucleus board is available with a 16 MHz external CLOCK under the name "MH Tiny".
+A Micronucleus board is available with a 16 MHz external CLOCK under the name "MH Tiny" (yes, that is overclocked, maximum is spec'ed at 12 MHz.
+But they seem to work under typical conditions though).
 They use a pin numbering scheme that differs significantly from the standard one; a pin mapping is provided which matches the markings on the board.

 ## Programming
 Any of these parts can be programmed by use of any ISP programmer.
 If using a version of Arduino prior to 1.8.13, be sure to choose a programmer with (ATTinyCore) after it's name (in 1.8.13 and later, only those will be shown), and connect the pins as normal for that ISP programmer.
 This core includes a version of ArduinoAsISP with support for two additional features